- Home

 Phases:

-f.
+g.
 Budget Modifications – Requests to increase a project budget must be appropriately approved prior to funds being spent or committed.
-In addition, BOT approval is required for Tier III projects to overspend their approved budget by more than 10%.
+In addition, budget overages must be approved by the appropriate body based on project tier.

 Committees: